jschulthess/ansible-pull-update/README.md

 The roles subdirectory contains a role "provision_ansible_pull_update" which can be used to integrate the ansible-pull execution into a provisioning system like ['Foreman/Katello'](https://theforeman.org/).
 This allows to apply ansible-pull as a simple role on any host in Foreman using the ['foreman_ansible'](https://github.com/theforeman/foreman_ansible) plugin.

+The role contains the following variables that can be overridden:

+  * schedule: Cron schedule.
+Default: ```'*/15 * * * *'```

+  * cron_user: User to run ansible-pull as from cron.
+Default: "root"

+  * logfile: File that ansible will use for logs.
+Default: /var/log/ansible-pull.log

+  * workdir: Directory to where repository will be cloned.
+Default: /var/lib/ansible/local

+  * repo_url: Repository to check out -- YOU MUST CHANGE THIS
+              The repo must contain a local.yml file at top level